Free Entry

 Parking: There is short-stay, roadside parking adjacent to the church.
 There is also a charged car park within a minute from the site, not managed by English Heritage.

-Opening Times: Royal Garrison Church is open from 1st April Thursday Friday & Saturday, from 11am - 4pm, from April until end of October.
+Opening Times: Royal Garrison Church is open from 1st April Friday, Saturday, from 11am - 4pm, and Sunday 1pm-4pm from April until 27 October.
+The Church is open on Remembrance Sunday 3 Nov 10am - 3pm.
 The site is closed from October until March.
 View details.

 Access: Parts of the site are wheelchair accessible.